-Carefully check the entire length of the leading edge pocket to insure that the mylar insert is lying flat in the pocket.
-If any section of the mylar is folded under, de-tension the crossbar, remove the batten closest to the area of distortion, and unfold the mylar.
+Carefully check the entire length of the leading edge pocket to insure that the Mylar insert is lying flat in the pocket.
+If any section of the Mylar is folded under, de-tension the crossbar, remove the batten closest to the area of distortion, and unfold the Mylar.

-Failure to correct folded under or severely creased mylar will cause a severe alteration of the flight characteristics of the glider which may lead to a dangerous loss of control.
+Failure to correct folded under or severely creased Mylar will cause a severe alteration of the flight characteristics of the glider that may lead to a dangerous loss of control.

-Look inside the bottom surface where the bottom side wire enters the sail, and make sure that the bottom and top side wires are properly secured to the crossbar, that the thimbles are not cocked on the tangs, and that the nut and safety ring are in place.
+Look inside the bottom surface where the bottom side wire enters the sail, and make sure that the bottom and top side wires are properly secured to the crossbar, that the thimbles are not cocked on the tangs, and that the nut and safety ring or nylon nut cap are in place.